 #6 See the Gorgeous West Virginia State Capitol Building

-#7 Explore Downtown Charleston, the State Capital City
+#7 Explore the State Capitol of Charleston

 Charleston has some great eateries and cute shops, but the pride of our city lies in the two locations, the Clay Center and Appalachian Power Park.
-The Clay Center is an art and science museum, as well as the premier performing arts center that is nothing short of spectacular.
+The Clay Center is an art and science museum, as well as the premier performing arts center for Charleston that is nothing short of spectacular.
 The acoustics are divine in the concert hall and the performance schedule is very diverse, offering something for everyone.
 Appalachian Power Park is home to the West Virginia Power minor league baseball team that is the class-A affiliate of the Pittsburgh Pirates.
 Bragging rights come from the first-class stadium.

 #8 Visit Lewisburg